 The first observation is that we have $\abs{R \setminus X_2} = o(\eps n)$ (with high probability) due to \cref{claim:x1-y2} and then, by the assumption on $R$, $\abs{X_2} \ge (1-o(1))\eps n/2$.
 Hence we focus our analysis on $R \cap X_2$.
 By \cref{claim:avg-y1-x2}, on average a node from $X_2$ has at most $2\theta/\eps = (1/2)\sqrt{n/\log n}$ many neighbors that are outside $X_1$.
 By Markov's inequality, this gives us that there are at most $O(n/\log n)$ many nodes $v \in X_2$ for which $\abs{N(v) \setminus X_1} > 4\sqrt{n\log n}$.
 Using \cref{claim:x1-in-w1-and-y2-in-b2}, we have $X_1 \subseteq W_1$ and so altogether we have $\abs{R \cap F} \ge \eps n/4$ (with high probability).
 In this case the probability that $R \cap Q_3$ is empty is at most $(1-\eps/4)^{4\log(n)/\eps} < e^{-\log(n)} = O(1/n)$, and so \cref{alg:large-degree} rejects with high probability. \end{proof}

-\begin{claim} If \cref{alg:large-degree} accepts with at least constant probability, then we can correct all type II violations in $\ENV$ by recoloring at most $\eps n/2$ nodes.
-This recoloring is such that we color $\ENV(v,1)$ and $\ENV(N(v),2)$ black for a certain subset of nodes $v$ and hence does create any new violations. \end{claim}
+\begin{claim} If \cref{alg:large-degree} accepts $\ENV$ with at least constant probability, then all type II violations in $\ENV$ can be corrected by recoloring at most $\eps n/2$ nodes.
+In particular, this recoloring is such that we color $\ENV(v,1)$ and $\ENV(N(v),2)$ black for a certain subset of nodes $v$ (and hence does create any new violations). \end{claim}

 \begin{proof} Similar to the proof of \cref{claim:type-I-viol}, let